 The Pines Care Center (PCC) was certified as a non-profit organization by the State of New York in 1984.
 The initiative to establish PCC had come from the Fire Island Pines Property Owners’ Association the previous year, and the early organization had roots strongly connected to the Fire Island Pines Volunteer Fire Department.
 Three physicians provided the driving leadership for PCC during its first 27 years: Dr. John Fenoglio, Dr. Robert Levin, and Dr. Ed Schulhafer.
 The fourth leader, Stephen Hayes, was elected President in 2011.

-From modest beginnings in the basement level of the old Pines Community Center, PCC now provides medical services to more than 600 Pines residents and visitors annually from its modern facilities in the Freeman/Yeager Wing of Whyte Hall.
+From modest beginnings in the basement level of the old Pines Community Center, PCC facilitates the ability to now serve over 700 Pines Residents and visitors per season from its modern facilities in the Freeman/Yeager Wing of Whyte Hall.
 The generous financial support from the community for almost three decades has enabled PCC to become an essential and firmly established part of the fabric of Fire Island Pines.

 The Pines Care Center (PCC), established in 1984, was an outgrowth of the Fire Island Pines Property Owners’ Association (FIPPOA).
 In 1983, the FIPPOA Board of Directors was concerned that a doctor had not been serving the Fire Island Pines community for about ten years following a malpractice lawsuit against FIPPOA.
 FIPPOA had provided a doctor’s office and residential apartment in the old Community Center.
 The lawsuit had resulted from the unfortunate death of the wife of the owner of the old Ship n Shore grocery store (now The Pines Pantry) shortly after she had given birth to a child.
 After several years, FIPPOA was found not liable in the lawsuit but wanted to continue to separate itself from any potential future liability to protect its assets.
 Several officers and directors had been named individually in the lawsuit, and the experience before reaching a settlement had been difficult and painful.